 Antique grain sacks are a popular design trend, and are used many ways in home decor.
 As upholstery material, to make grain sack pillows, table runners, and various other textile furnishings.
 This fabric is perfect for many decorating styles:

 - French Country

 - Shabby Chic

-Sometimes I feel a bit sad when I cut into a piece of vintage fabric to “repurpose” it.
-I try to think of it as giving that fabric a second chance.
+I don’t feel sad when I cut into a piece of vintage fabric to “repurpose” it.
+I like to think of it as giving that fabric a second chance.
 Grain sacks are not being used any more for their original purpose.
-Instead of sitting in an attic or barn somewhere, I like to think that I am lovingly bringing them back to life.
+Instead of sitting in an attic or barn somewhere, they are brought back to life, with love and care.

 If I don’t have enough grain sack to make both sides of a pillow, I use only vintage fabric to back the other side…never, ever anything new, and only as a last resort.
 I like to make my pillows in pairs.
 Sometimes using a different fabric on the back is the only way to do that.
 After all, reversible pillows are a smart design choice.
 Two looks for the price of one.